BetterBirth Midwife Education

 Things You Should Know

 Keeping Up With The Schedule: Our program is intensive, and designed to get you skills and experiences as quickly as possible while making you an outstanding midwife.
-You must complete online study modules prior to your arrival, and you must be prepared to work very hard while you are here.
+You must be prepared to work very hard while you are here.
 We reserve the right to not sign off skills, workshops, or experiences we do not feel you have satisfactorily completed.
 Once clinicals begin, you will be on-call 24/7.

 Bringing Families: If you intend to bring your family with you for our Workshop+Clinicals Program, be aware that you must provide your own housing rather than staying in our student apartment.
 We can help you arrange for housing, but ultimately finding and paying for it are your responsibility.
 We are happy to recommend the following hotels in the area: